Case Study: Plastic Molding DFMAriel

 It’s not uncommon for companies to seek a device manufacturer after having completed the prototype development phase.
 That’s because they mistakenly assume that the product development team has manufacturability in mind.
 On the contrary, however, experience shows that during development, engineers will focus on design outputs to meet the design inputs.
 And not enough focus goes into product manufacturability as is necessary.

 It is absolutely critical to involve the device manufacturer from early on in the design phase.
 Otherwise, companies run the risk of developing products that will have issues with manufacturability that pose serious challenges in later stages.

-This study presents such a case, where the customer approached Quasar with a completely developed product design, with manufacturability issues.
+This study presents such a case, where the customer approached Quasar with a completely developed product design riddled with manufacturability issues.
 Moreover, we present how these were resolved, advancing the product successfully to mass manufacturing.

 Problem Evaluation & Proposed Solutions

 Quasar was able to provide two specific and realistic solutions to the customer.
 The customer opted for the first, quicker solution due to regulatory approval constraints and time to market schedule.
-However the second solution was kept for use in the future, when more time will be available and larger production runs will be required.
+However, the customer had the second option as the device’s next updated version of the future.

 Some characteristics that made Quasar’s proposed solution a viable option for the customer:

-- Enabling of easy transportation of the elements needed to enter the narrow space.
+- Finding a way to enable ease of transportation of the elements needed to enter the narrow space.